 Step 2.
 Know the rules

-Do not bring fresh fruit and fruiting vegetables into the Riverland.
+Do not bring fresh fruit and fruiting vegetables into the Riverland, unless you have an itemised receipt showing they were purchased from outside the current outbreak and suspension areas.
 Buy local and support our growers.

 Step 3.
 Eat or bin your fruit and fruiting vegetables